President of Detroit synagogue found stabbed to death outside home, police say – KION546

 Detroit Mayor Mike Duggan said Woll’s death “has left a huge hole in the Detroit community.”

-In a statement, Duggan said he and Woll were celebrating the newly renovated synoguge together just a few weeks ago.
+In a statement, Duggan said he and Woll were celebrating the newly renovated synagogue together just a few weeks ago.

 “It was a project she successfully led with great pride and enthusiasm,” Duggan said.